15 Effective Ways To Deal With Toddler Social Anxiety

 Below are some of the common signs of social anxiety in toddlers (7).

 1. Avoids eye contact or participation in social situations.
-The toddler may display extreme fright and uneasiness when asked to be a part of a social situation, such as a game or a group activity.
+Some scared kids may display extreme fright and uneasiness when asked to be a part of a social situation, such as a game or a group activity.

 1. Displays constant self-consciousness.
 The toddler is always shy and self-conscious during a family gathering, social events, or at the daycare.
 Overcome with insecurity, they may keep to themselves at a social gathering.